 NEW YORK (AP) - Real estate website operator Zillow is buying competitor Trulia in a $3.5 billion all-stock deal.

-Trulia Inc. CEO Pete Flint will stay in his post and remain on the board.
+Trulia Inc. CEO Pete Flint will stay in his post and join the board of the combined business.
+He will report to Zillow CEO Spencer Rascoff.
 Another Trulia director will join the combined company's board after the transaction is complete.

 Both companies' boards approved the deal.
 Both companies' shareholders still must approve it.
 The transaction is targeted to close next year.